copelands-forks/autocomplete-c-cpp-declerations/README.md

 # Autocomplete C/C++ files

-This extension will write the implementation of your C/C++ code without make you copy and paste like an idiot
+This extension will write the implementation of your C/C++ code without make you copy and paste like an idiot.

 ## Features

-the extension will generate the implementation file, if you run the command "write implementation file", or will generate the implementation for the functions at the end of the file, if you run the command "Parse main file"
+the extension will generate the implementation file, if you run the command "write implementation file", or will generate the implementation for the functions at the end of the file, if you run the command "Parse main file" comments are skipped.

 ## Usage
-Open the command Palette (`ctrl` + `shift` + `P`) and select one of the following commands:
+Open the command Palette (`ctrl + shift + P`) and select one of the following commands:

-* `Wirte Implementation File`
+* `Wirte Implementation File` also accesibile via `ctrl + shift + J`
-* `Parse Main File`
+* `Parse Main File` also accesibile via `ctrl + shift + L`

 ### Write implementation file: